mathigon/textbooks/content/sequences/content.md

         | ,&nbsp;
       | …

-Just like in equations, these variables are simply placeholders, until we have calculated their value.
+The small, subscript number after the _x_ is simply the position of the term in the sequence.
+For example, the *n*th term in the sequence is `x_n`.
+Just like in equations, these variables are simply [[placeholders|xxx]], until we have calculated their value.

 ---